biopet/multigenicsearch/README.md

 # MultigenicSearch

+This tool will try to find multigenic events.

 # Documentation

-For documentation and manuals visit our [github.io page](https://biopet.github.io/tool-template).
+For documentation and manuals visit our [github.io page](https://biopet.github.io/multigenicsearch).

 # About